mikezotovdev/optimizer/README.md

          ]
       },
       {
+         selector: '#modal-create-trigger-alt',
+         event: 'click',                    //delay is not set yet, that's why it will be inherited from parent (= 300ms)
+         dynamicTrigger: [
+            {                               //delay will be inherited from parent (= 300ms as well)
-         selector: '.modal-create-open',
+               selector: '.lean-overlay',
                event: 'click'
+            },
+            {
+               selector: '.modal-close',
+               event: 'click'
+            },
+         ]
       }
    ],
-   delay: 100,              //This settings will be inherited from trigger and dynamicTrigger
+   delay: 300              //This settings will be inherited from trigger and dynamicTrigger };
-   preventInterval: false,  //And this
-   interval: 500,           //And this
-};
 ```